Fan blade

 • Carbon fiber layup and trim

-Carbon fiber fan blade processes are labor intensive and rely heavily on accurate shaping tools, and layup dies to produce the critical shape of the fan blade.
+Modern manufacturing techniques must align with modern analysis methods.
+Carbon fiber fan blades' production involves labor-intensive processes that rely heavily on accurate shaping tools, and layup dies to achieve the critical shape.

 The challenge

-The shaping die tool is critical to the creation of the overall shape of the blade and airfoil.
+Regular checks for wear on the shaping die tool are crucial.
+It's the key to maintaining the overall shape of the blade and airfoil.

 Our solution

-ZEISS technologies are great for digitally capturing and analyzing in 2D and 3D the die's conformity and its life and wear over.
+ZEISS technologies are great for digitally capturing and analyzing die conformity, life, and wear in 2D and 3D.

 • Resin injection and curing

-Once the fiber has been laid, the resin is added, giving the rigidity, and the part is cured to its final airfoil shape.
+Once the fiber is laid, the resin is added to provide rigidity, and the part is cured into its final airfoil shape.

 The challenge

-The final parts change organically with any forming, molding, and shaping process.
+The final parts change naturally during forming, molding, or shaping.

 Our solution

-ZEISS technologies are great for digitally capturing and analyzing in 2D and 3D the conformity to the part in the mold and when it's out to build the process understanding for long-term improvements.
+ZEISS technologies excel in digitally capturing and analyzing 2D and 3D conformance to the part in the mold.
+This process is instrumental in understanding and implementing long-term improvements.

 • Finish machining

-The final machining of the root and tip is critical to performance and function.
-The root forms have small tolerance requirements to match perfectly with the disc, and the tip dimensions are essential to ensure no gas leakage between the blade and the casing, which would introduce inefficiencies in the engine performance.
+The final machining of the root and tip is crucial for optimal performance and functionality.
+The root forms have small tolerance requirements to ensure a perfect match with the disc, while the tip dimensions are essential to prevent gas leakage between the blade and the casing.
+Such leakage would lead to inefficiencies in engine performance.

 The challenge

-The overall size of the component, sometimes beyond 1.5 meters, in combination with the small tolerances on the root form, puts demands on selecting the right technology, probes, or sensors.
+The component's overall size, often exceeding 1.5 meters, along with the narrow tolerances on the root form, requires careful selection of the appropriate technology, probes, or sensors.

 Our solution

-ZEISS technologies are great for digitally capturing and analyzing in 2D and 3D the conformity of the part in the mold and when it's out to build the process understanding for long-term improvements.
+ZEISS technologies are excellent for digitally capturing and analyzing in 2D and 3D the conformance of the part in the mold and when it's out to develop process understanding for long-term improvements.

 • Metal leading edge

-The metal leading edge is a work of art.
-A single piece of freeform geometry is carefully bonded to the main carbon blade.
+The metal leading edge is a masterpiece.
+It consists of a single piece of freeform geometry carefully bonded to the primary carbon blade.

 The challenge

-Verifying the complex external and internal shape on the metal edge is time-consuming and expensive, often requiring dedicated fixturing.
+Verifying the metal edge's complex external and internal shape is time-consuming and expensive, often requiring dedicated fixturing.

 Our solution

-• ZEISS optical technology allows measurement of the external shape and form and removes the need for hard fixturing due to features like virtual clamping.
+• ZEISS optical technology allows measurement of external shape and form and, due to features like virtual clamping, removes the need for hard fixturing.

-• ZEISS tactile technologies additionally verify features with the highest accuracy.
+• ZEISS tactile technologies, designed for efficiency, verify features with the highest accuracy, ensuring a reliable verification process.

 • Final validation